sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/05_Control_Flow_Statement.md

 You may have noticed that the value of testscore can satisfy more than one expression in the compound statement: 76 >= 70 and 76 >= 60.
 However, once a condition is satisfied, the appropriate statements are executed (grade = 'C';) and the remaining conditions are not evaluated.

-The switch Statement
+## The switch Statement

 Unlike if-then and if-then-else statements, the switch statement can have a number of possible execution paths.
 A switch works with the byte, short, char, and int primitive data types.
 It also works with enumerated types (discussed in Enum Types), the String class, and a few special classes that wrap certain primitive types: Character, Byte, Short, and Integer (discussed in Numbers and Strings).

+The followi
-The following code example, SwitchDemo, declares an int named month whose value represents a month.
+ng code example, SwitchDemo, declares an int named month whose value represents a month.
 The code displays the name of the month, based on the value of month, using the switch statement.

 public class SwitchDemo {